 Most library materials are shelved in open stacks and can be browsed easily.
 You do not need to re-shelve the materials you use; in fact, we prefer that you don’t.
 Clearly marked carts and tables are nearby where you can leave materials when you are done.
 You need a valid IU id or library card to check out library materials.
 Because many of the materials in our collections are fragile or irreplaceable, we ask that you handle library materials with care.

 There are over 100 computers at the IU South Bend Libraries.
-Due to COVID19, some of these stations have been temporarily deactivated to allow for social distancing.
 All require a username and password to login.
-For those not affiliated with IU, you will need to obtain a borrower’s card from one of the Circulation Desks to access these computers.
+For guests (those not affiliated with IU), you will need to obtain a borrower’s card from one of the Circulation Desks to access a designated guest computer.
 Printing and scanning are available to students, faculty, and staff only.
 See detailed computer policies for more information.

 At the Schurz Library, the 2nd floor has been designated as the quiet floor.
 In this area, conversations should be kept to a minimum and cell phones quieted.